Locations:

 Are there innovations on the horizon to improve screening, management, and access to care?

 Our field is a relatively young and growing one with many opportunities for positive change.
 Focusing on autism alone, many varied strategies are being implemented to improve the screening and diagnosis of all children with autism.
-This includes the TELE-ASD-PEDS work coming out of Vanderbilt that I previously mentioned, as well as groups exploring the use of mobile screening apps to identify autism and help to promote equity in diagnosis across all socioeconomic and racial groups.
+This includes the TELE-ASD-PEDS work coming out of Vanderbilt that I previously mentioned, as well as groups exploring the use of mobile screening apps to identify autism and help promote appropriate diagnosis across all patient populations.

 Advertisement